 Bridget lives by the mantra “everything in life is negotiable.”
-Prior to receiving her law degree, Bridget honed her trial skills for more than a decade, and because of that, she is not afraid to step in a courtroom and argue a case.
-She has a relentless attitude when it comes to defending her clients.
-Bridget primarily practices in the areas of product liability, catastrophic injury, white collar criminal defense and corporate investigations, medical malpractice and commercial litigation.
+Prior to receiving her law degree, she honed her trial skills leading trial advocacy teams for more than a decade, and as a result, is not afraid to step in a courtroom and argue a case.
+She tirelessly advocates for her clients day-in and day-out, whether through mediation, arbitration, or arguing in court.
+With her law degree, Bridget has already spent 22 days in trial and has secured three clients of her own.

 Away from the office, Bridget is involved with her church and enjoys spending time with family, gardening, watching basketball and playing the violin.
 She has a passion for seeing the world and has set a goal of traveling to a new country each year.